 Frequently Asked Questions

-We’re also members of EASCO, the English Association of Self Catering Operators, who will act as an intermediary between owner and guest if necessary.
+We’re also members of EASCO, the English Association of Self Catering Operators (now renamed as the HHA or Holiday Home Association), who will act as an intermediary between owner and guest if necessary.

 Our trading status and history have been checked out and accepted by Barclaycard who’ve granted us the facility to accept card payments online.
 Paying all or part of the rental by credit card gives you additional security from your credit card provider – this form of security is not available when paying via a third party such as listing sites or Paypal.